-Although the types of nutrients and examples were listed earlier, there’s no need to meticulously follow any specific list or guide to have a healthy diet.
-In fact, by simply following a diet rich in whole foods with plenty of fruits, vegetables, whole grains, lean proteins and a few servings of fish each week, you’ll be getting a hearty dose of the essential nutrients you need with every meal.
+Although the types and sources of nutrients were listed earlier, there’s no need to meticulously follow any specific list or guide to have a healthy diet.
+In fact, by simply following a diet rich in whole foods with plenty of fruits, vegetables, whole grains, lean proteins and a few servings of fish each week, you’ll be getting a hearty dose of the daily essential nutrients you need with every meal.

 These foods are the most nutrient-dense and can supply a concentrated amount of micronutrients with each serving.